-There’s no question that vitamin deficiencies can cause eye problems.
-But do you need vitamins or supplements as a result?
-That’s an important question.
+Eye issues can stem from a variety of different things and there’s no question that vitamin deficiencies can cause eye problems.
+You may ask yourself: Do I need vitamins or supplements as a result?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy